outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

             - game attributes:
               - fairness

+    - emergent effect prediction:
+      - example:
+        - if you bend your knee fast enough that you eventually hit a limit, a reflex will kick in (based on speed if you miscalculate your speed based on the limit) to push you up without effort, retaining some momentum in the process, exerting a synergistic effect with standing up
+        - given that the spectrums of variance overlap (vertical motion) between variables (reflex motion & bend motion), you can predict that they will either have synergistic/compounding or neutralizing impact, depending on direction of output force

+      - factors of potential for emergent effects
+        - alignment between function metadata (intents, variables, variable metadata)
+        - boundaries/limits
+        - variance handlers (boundary protection rule - reflex instinct)

   ### Identifying important semantic objects in a problem space

     - identifying optimal structure, or object identity: